The Client-centred Blog

 Nothing commits people like money

 I saw an online advertisement by a financial product provider offering FREE advice.
+To me, this is demeaning to the advice profession, and it is a lie.

-People rarely value what they get for free.
+Valuable advice is not free.
+It is also true that people rarely value what they get for free.

-I have found that when I have provided coaching ‘pro-bono’ the clients involved have been the least committed.
+I have found that when I have provided coaching ‘pro-bono’, the clients involved have been the least committed.
 I rarely do it these days because of that reason.

 There is a significant responsibility with the client to take the actions that will make them successful and without skin in the game the commitment is not there.